maoadrian12/CS180-project-5/README.md

 ## Installation

 Copy the classes into an IDE of your choosing.
-After compiling the classes, run the Market class to run the program.
+After compiling the classes, run the MarketServer class, then run the MarketClient class, and enter 1234 for port number and "localhost" for host.

 ## MarketServer.java